Channel Incentives

 3. Finallyare you willing to trust potential partners with your brand reputation?

 If not, then a channel sales strategy may not be suitable for your organisation.
-You must be ready to forfeit some control without losing accountability, as any mistakes by your channel partner will reflect on your product or service.

 Still interested?